hridoysust/automationexercise/README.md

 # automationexercise
-here i try to automate the test cases using cypress.
+here i tried to automate the test cases using cypress.